apchavan/go-search-docker-hub-image/README.md

 ## Search for Docker Hub Images using [Go](https://go.dev/)!

+It's a helper mini-tool that can be used to search images available on [Docker Hub](https://hub.docker.com/) within terminal.
+It works the same way as [`docker search`](https://docs.docker.com/engine/reference/commandline/search/) command but adds some interactive controls while searching.

 **Note**:

 - [Docker](https://www.docker.com/) must be installed & running to use this application, because it uses [official Docker Engine's Go SDK](https://docs.docker.com/engine/api/sdk/) to communicate with the Docker Daemon.